-Figure 12.
+Figure 10.
 Password Change

 Firmware Upgrade: When the device has a new function, there will be a new firmware to update the device, use this function to update.
-Select the path of where the firmware updated firmware is located by clicking "Browse".
-Once you have selected the firmware, type the password of the device and click the "Start" button to proceed.

-Figure 13.
+Figure 11.
 Firmware Upgrade

 Access Web: Double click the device in the Monitor List or select a device in the Monitor List and press this "Web Access" button to access the device in Web browser.